Die Hard: Vendetta: Story

 McClane returns to the LAPD headquarters, where Piet's men have taken over the entire compound.
 McClane rescues Thornburg, who happens to try to get an exclusive interview with von Laden.
 Thornburg informs McClane there are two booby trapped bombs planted in the main entrance doors, and should anyone from the outside attempts a rescue, the headquarters will explode.
-McClane finds Lucy and an injured von Laden, where the latter tells McClane that Piet and Frontier has plans for him and all of Los Angeles.
+McClane finds Lucy and an injured von Laden, and the latter tells McClane that Piet and Frontier have plans for him and all of Los Angeles.
 McClane recruits inmates Herbert Dowd and Nitric to hack into the police's communications system and disarm the explosives at the main entrance.
 Once the explosives are disarmed, Nitric betrays McClane and escapes.
-McClane, while in the hot pursuit for Nitric, obtains a suitcase that contains evidence of the art robbery.
+While in the hot pursuit of Nitric, McClane obtains a suitcase containing evidence of the art robbery.
 He confronts Piet, who is holding Captain Al Powell, von Laden, and Thornburg hostage.
-Lucy appears to aid her father, but is taken hostage by Piet's newest henchman Nitric.
-Piet kills von Laden, and makes his getaway with Frontier and Nitric in the helicopter.
+Lucy appears to aid her father but is taken hostage by Piet's newest henchman, Nitric.
+Piet kills von Laden and escapes with Frontier and Nitric in the helicopter.

 McClane and the LAPD track the helicopter down to a movie studio in Hollywood.
-After providing cover for the SWAT team using a sniper, he regroups with them and they recover some of the paintings.
+After providing cover for the SWAT team using a sniper, he regroups with them, and they recover some of the paintings.
 McClane ignores their advice to go home and stays to find Lucy.
-Arriving at a Western-themed set in the studio, McClane and Nitric engage in a shootout, where the former comes out victorious.
+Arriving at a Western-themed set in the studio, McClane and Nitric engage in a shootout, where the former emerges victorious.
 Al comes and arrests McClane for his unintentional assault on Jessie Montana, a renowned actress whose trailer McClane vandalized while trying to find Lucy.

 At the Sierra Correctional Facility, Piet's men stage a jailbreak, and Nitric leaves his cell.
 Sergio kidnaps the prison warden, opening all the cell doors in the process.
-McClane leave his cell and arms himself as he attempts to find Nitric and the prison warden.
+McClane leaves his cell and arms himself as he attempts to find Nitric and the prison warden.
 The prison breakout intensifies, and McClane rescues the prison warden, revealing that Nitric is on the roof waiting for a helicopter.
 McClane finds Nitric and shoots down the latter.
-Nitric refuses to tell where Lucy at as he dies.
-Al arrives, and, impressed by McClane's heroics, tells him he can go home.
+Nitric refuses to tell where Lucy is as he dies.
+Al arrives and, impressed by McClane's heroics, tells him he can go home.